19 Scholarships for Adults That’ll Help You to Go Back to School This Year

 3. College JumpStart Scholarship

-The College JumpStart Scholarship is open to nontraditional students and provides a $1,000 scholarship to a student “committed to using education to better [their] life and that of [their] family and/or community.”
+The College JumpStart Scholarship is open to nontraditional students and provides a $1,000 scholarship to a student who works hard, perseveres and has a love of learning.
+Financial need and test scores aren’t considered.

 Applicants must submit a 250-word personal statement based on one of a handful of required prompts.
-You must be a U.S. citizen (or legal resident) enrolled in a two- or four-year college or a vocational school, or have plans to enroll in the next 12 months.
+You must be enrolled in a two- or four-year college or a vocational school or have plans to enroll in the next 12 months.

 4. Courage to Grow Scholarship